 These plants reach about 15 feet (4.5 m) tall.
 Unfortunately, these plants self-seed readily and can be difficult to control.
 California privet grows well in coastal areas and is able to survive exposure to salt spray.

-How To Grow A Ligustrum Plant
+How To Grow Privet Plant

 Ligustrum trees are fast and easy plants to grow.
 Seeds taken from ripe berries germinate well when planted in the fall.
 Older seeds that have dried out should be coldly stratified for 2 months to improve their germination rate.

-These plants are easily grown from cuttings and usually take 3 to 6 weeks to root.
+These bare root plants are easily grown from cuttings and usually take 3 to 6 weeks to root.
 When propagated in this way, new plants take about 3 years to reach a decent size.
 To propagate new plants by cuttings, cut 2 to 4 inch (5 to 10 cm) long softwood or sem-ripe cuttings at the nodes and keep two pairs of leaves and root directly in pots.

 A root hormone powder will improve success rates and speed the process but is not strictly necessary.
-Being such vigorous and fast-growing plants, cuttings of up to 2 feet (0.6 m) long can root successfully.
+Being such vigorous and fast-growing plants, cuttings of up to 2 feet tall (0.6 m) long can root successfully.

 These plants grow in a wide range of soil types ranging from very dry, to very wet, depending on the species.
 The best growth will be possible in moist soil and be sure to keep the plants watered for their first 2 years or so until established.